JPMorgan must hand over CEO Dimon's records in Jeffrey Epstein lawsuit

 JPMorgan wants Staley to reimburse it for damages it might incur in the other lawsuits, and return eight years of compensation.

-The case is Government of the U.S. Virgin Islands v JPMorgan Chase Bank NA, U.S. District Court, Southern District of New York, No. 22-10904.

-(Reporting by Jonathan Stempel in New York; Additional reporting by Lananh Nguyen; Editing by Leslie Adler)
+(Reporting by Jonathan Stempel in New York; Additional reporting by Lananh Nguyen and Tatiana Bautzer; Editing by Leslie Adler and Daniel Wallis)

 ((jon.stempel@thomsonreuters.com; +1 646 223 6317; Reuters Messaging: jon.stempel.thomsonreuters.com@reuters.net))